dddrrreee/cs240lx-23spr/labs/3-ir-bootloader/README.md

   4. You should then be able to send code and jump to it.

-There's tons of extensions:
-  - Play tricks to make the binary smaller.
-For example, use system calls for the routines (so they don't need to be included)
-  - Tune your protocol so its faster.
-  - Do the next lab to let your copy code anywhere and run it.

 ### Checkoff

 You should be able to:
-  - Pass `3-ping-pong-word.c`
+  - Pass `code/3-ping-pong-word.c`
   - Bootload the hello program (`code/5-ir-bootloader.c`).
   - Bootload the hello program to someone else's pi.
-(Coolest is severa people's at once.)
+(Coolest is several people's at once!
+IR is slow, but on the plus side it is broadcast.)

+There's tons of extensions:

+  1. Play tricks to make the binary smaller.
+For example, use system calls for the routines (so they don't need to be included).
+Or since the server "bootloader" has libpi included, pass an array with the routine addresses to the client.
+  2. Tune your protocol so its faster.
+I'm super curious how fast we can make it.
+Right now it's ridiculously slow.
+One possible idea is sending more bits per off-on (do on for 100 usec for 0, 110 usec for 1, 120usec for 2 etc).

+    Also, perhaps flip the polarity since we can be off for arbitrary amounts of time.

+  3. Do the next lab to let your copy code anywhere and run it.

 ### Part 1.
 IR Protocol.